 We had hope things would improve and they did.
 Several more blocks and we arrived at the #1 spot on my list to try.
 Alphabet City Beer Co.
 (ABC Beer Co.)
 I’ve heard a lot good things about this place and I was hoping it would live up to it’s reputation.
 ABC is a craft beer store and bar with a cool laid back atmosphere.
 The bar itself is small and only sits a handful of folks but there’s a large communal table in the back for hanging with friends plus a few comfy high back chairs that just beg for someone kick back with a book and beer.
 A limited food menu is offered and it appears all the food is made behind the bar.
 My friend and I decided to grab two seats at the bar and I went to work studying the tap list.
 There are 12 taps that rotate often so you never know what you may find.
 The one draw back about the tap list, well, I found it hard to read.
 At first glance you might thing there were only 6 beers on tap but look closely and you’ll see all 12.

 Taster rounds aren’t available but the bar tenders are fine with pouring small sample tastes.
 I found it helpful that the tap list shows the pricing for half pours, pints and growler fills.

-First up: Barrier Beech Street Wit 5.1% – I was so happy to have this beer placed in front me.
+Barrier Beech Street Wit 5.1% – I was so happy to have this beer placed in front me.
 I was hot and this beer was crisp and refreshing with wonderful wit hints of orange and coriander and just slight undertones of banana.

 AleSmith Nut Brown English Brown Ale – 5%